ericdouglas/onli-reducer/README.md

 1. Pass your `dispatch` method (from Redux or useReducer) and `types` array (from `onli`) for `onliSend`.
 2. Call your actions directly.

+---

+**Important**:

+All your actions will receive in the `action` object dispatched at least two properties: `type` and `send`.
+You can pass any additional payload to your actions.

+The `type` property is a string to let your reducer know which function it has to invoke.

+The `send` property is an object that holds all other public actions so you can pass it to async functions in order to update your state after async calls.

+You can see how it is used in a real app [here](#using-onli-reducer-with-react-hooks--context).

+---

 **Example**:

 ```jsx